 The Jürgen Ehlers

 Thesis Prize for an outstanding Ph.D. thesis in mathematical and

 numerical relativity.
-Nominations for the 2016 prize are now open.
+Following a new policy, nominations for the 2019 prize are now open.

 - The Bergmann-Wheeler Thesis Prize

 for a outstanding Ph.D. thesis in the broad area of quantum gravity.
-Nominations for the 2016 prize are now open.
+Following a new policy, nominations for the 2019 prize are now open.

 - The GWIC thesis prize for an